Chalapathi1234/ML2021week2/README.md

 # ML2021week2

 ***Team members***
-1. Saraswatula Sri Jnanendra Chalapati - 19pa1a12b3<br/>
+1. Saraswatula Sri Jnanendra Chalapathi - 19pa1a12b3<br/>
 2. Penumala Sravani - 19pa1a1297

 # About The frontend of our bot.